Non-relativistic transport from frame-indifferent kinetic theory: Frame-dependence paradox and its resolution

 Secondly, Frewer in \cite{Frewer2009} considered the issue of frame invariance in the context of curved manifolds that are NC geometries in our formalism.
 His solution consists of expressing constitutive equations using tensors called in our notation $u^\mu$ and $g_{\mu\nu}$.
-Despite these tensors being Milne-invariant and in this sense the essence of our solution, Frewer makes no mention of Milne boosts.
+While expressing the constitutive equations using these tensors is fundamental to our solution of the paradox as well, Frewer makes no mention of the observer velocity $v^\mu$ or the Milne symmetry.
 In consequence, the reason behind the failure of the previous formulations remains a mystery.
-In addition, unlike the present paper, Ref. \cite{Frewer2009} does not in fact develop kinetic theory, and consequently a covariant implementation of the gradient expansion procedure is also lacking.
+In fact, unlike the present paper, Ref. \cite{Frewer2009} is not concerned with developing a covariant kinetic theory, and consequently a covariant implementation of the gradient expansion procedure is also lacking.